🎉 Announcing Free Tools! Plan out your customer referral program using our toolkit of 11 free tools.

 One of a kind specials come in a variety of different forms, but they are pretty much as the name suggests.
 They are products, items, services or events that are genuinely one of a kind.
 These could be through collaborations for a short period of time, anniversaries (that happen once a year or landmark anniversaries that happen only once ever), events (o two events can truly be identical) and pre-orders.

-Events, and therefore tickets for events, are by their very nature making use of the scarcity tactic but (the majority of the time) this happens inherently rather than tactically.
-Take, for example, Glastonbury Festival.
-Each year Glastonbury Festival puts out around 200,000 tickets to the general public.
-Without fail, these tickets sell out within the first hour that they are on sale.
-It’s a combination of limited supply, limited time and a one of the kind even - the perfect storm of scarcity marketing.
+Events, and therefore tickets for events, are by their very nature making use of the scarcity tactic – but this often happens inherently rather than as an intentional marketing strategy.
+Take, for example, Glastonbury Festival, one of the largest music festivals in the world.
+Each year, Glastonbury releases around 200,000 tickets to the general public which sell out within hours due to overwhelming demand.
+As marketing professor Jonah Berger explains, "When something is hard to get, we assume it must be good.
+Difficulty increases perceived value."
+It's a combination of limited supply, limited time, and a one-of-a-kind experience – the perfect storm of scarcity that drives intense demand for Glastonbury tickets.

 Glastonbury festival ticket sales